Data, data, and more data.

 Sales Activities Dashboard

-It allows managers to quickly drill down and assess individual performance, identify opportunities for improvement, and provide targeted coaching.
+It allows a sales manager to quickly drill down and assess individual performance, identify opportunities for improvement, and provide targeted coaching.

-Use this dashboard template to create a customized sales activity report that illustrates how reps are performing against targets in relation to their goals.
+Use this dashboard template to create a customized sales activity report that illustrates how a particular sales rep is performing against targets concerning their goals.

 Dashboards are one of the most important tools for any sales operation.

-When it comes to data, the more information available about your customers is better — not just in terms of the volume, but also by having all that information organized into something meaningful like a dashboard.
+When it comes to data, the more information available about your customers, the better — not just in terms of the volume, but also by having all that information organized into something meaningful like a dashboard.